codurance/site/_posts/2010-01-04-using-jira-for-agile-project-management-without-green-hopper.md

 title: Using JIRA for Agile Project Management (without Green Hopper)
 wordpress_id: 19
 categories:
-- Development Process
+- process
 tags:
-- Agile
+- agile
-- Product Backlog
+- backlog
-- Jira
+- jira
-- Scrum
+- scrum
 ---

 [Jira](http://www.atlassian.com/software/jira/) from Atlassian  is a very popular issue tracking software and can be quite effectively used for Agile Project Management.
 Jira has a plugin (Green Hopper) that allows for creation of a backlog, iterations and tasks.
 However, with help from the free Mylyn plugin for Eclipse I was able to setup a Product Backlog and Iteration Backlogs.